Xue Yong

 Xue Yong is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Sick Tiger", he ranks 84th among the 108 Stars of Destiny and 48th among the 72 Earthly Fiends.
+Nicknamed "Superior to Tiger", he ranks 84th among the 108 Stars of Destiny and 48th among the 72 Earthly Fiends.

 Background

 Xue Yong, a native of Luoyang in Henan, is a skilled fighter who specialises in staff and spear.
 His grandfather was a military officer stationed at the northwest frontier of the Song Empire.
 But he was sacked from the military, with his family forever refused enlistment, after he offended some colleagues.
 Xue Yong makes a living by performing martial stunts in public for tips from onlookers.
-He is nicknamed "Sick Tiger".
+He is nicknamed "Superior to Tiger".
+The word "病" is viewed by the Chinese literature community as a prefix in Hangzhou dialect, which means "better than ~" at the time, rather than meaning that it is sick.